MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 Brute forcing a random set of 32 bytes is currently not feasible, but passwords generally are not random and random brute forcing would not likely be the method anyone would use to attack this encryption scheme.
-What is more likely is that a password list would be used to try leaked, or dictionary-generated passwords.
+What is more likely is that a password list would be used to try leaked passwords, or dictionary-generated passwords would be used.

-To increase security a bit the 32 bytes will be generated by a good key derivation function, at the moment [Argon2](https://en.wikipedia.org/wiki/Argon2) is in my opinion the best tool for that.
-This achieves to objectives:
+To increase security a bit, the 32 bytes will be generated by a good key derivation function, at the moment [Argon2](https://en.wikipedia.org/wiki/Argon2) is the best tool for that as far as I know.
+This achieves two objectives:
-1. Whatever the length of your password it will end up being 32 random(-ish) bytes long.
+1. Whatever the length of your password, it will end up being 32 random(-ish) bytes long.
 2. The time and computational cost of brute forcing a password will be extended by the time it takes to run argon2 to the derive a key from each password that is attempted.